 The Riveter is a female-forward coworking space founded by NASA Space Camp and NYU law graduate Amy Nelson.
 Its name evokes the image of feminist icon Rosie the Riveter, who inspired women across the US to take up their tools during WWII to keep the front supplied – and the economy booming.

-The Seattle coworking provider opened its first 11,000 sq ft Capitol Hill space in May, and its first LA outpost is slated to open in spring 2018.
-All put wellness first, with daily yoga and barre classes and a 5pm meditation session to formally end the day.
+The Seattle coworking provider opened its first 11,000 sq ft space in Capitol Hill and has since launched outposts in Los Angeles and Austin.
+Five more US spaces are on the horizon.
+All put wellness first, with daily yoga and barre classes and a 5 pm meditation session to formally end the day.
 ‘We try to build a space that’s reflective of the way women work,’ says Nelson.